fredrtve/TS-Workspace/apps/kbtv-client/README.md

 9. Profile page for various settings, updating profile or password, and logging out.
 10. Offline support for most use cases.
 11. Responsive design that works on both mobile and desktop

+## Related projects
+- [Kbtv-webapi](https://github.com/fredtvet/Kbtv-webapi/blob/master/README.md) - A compatible web api for use with this application.